chrisbroski/goal-math/essay.md

 ## How can mindless mathematical laws give rise to aims and intention?

+### Abstract

+There are three main ways for a constructed device to manifest desire.
+All constructed objects have their creator's goals implied in their physical design and behavior but they aren't necessarily able to feel those instinctual desires themselves.
+For a machine to have emotional desire, it requires specialized sensors that evaluate situations that increase or decrease the probability of furthering their primary goal.
+Data from these subjective sensors can be used to fine-tune behaviors and create new subjective sensors by associating objective situations to subjective sensations.
+To exhibit conscious desire, data must exist to predict resulting situations from the combination of an action and the current situation.

 1. What is a goal?
 2. Externally designed
 3. Tuning behavior with subjective senses